Misacorp/real-time-forms/README.md

 3. `npm i knex -g`
 4. Run knex migrations to bring database up to speed: `knex migrate:latest`

 Done!
 Your environment should be set for development.
-Some day I'll have this all neatly in a Vagrant provisioning script.
+Some day I hope to have this all neatly in a Vagrant provisioning script.

 ## Connecting to Vagrant MySQL server from host